1 Corinthians 15:50 and 1 Thessalonians 4:13: Preterism, the Rapture and the Resurrection

 Notice that according to Romans 6, when the saints are baptized they become part of the death and resurrection of Jesus Christ.
 Thereafter Paul implores the saints to die to sin thus the processes of sanctification appears to be presented in resurrection imagery in Romans 6:2-11.
 Perhaps the change referred to in 1 Corinthians 15:52 also alludes in part to this process of sanctification?

-Preterism and the Resurrection: In Light of 2 Corinthians 12:2-4, the Word “Caught Up” in 1 Thessalonians 4:17 does not mean that the Saints are Raptured or Raised to Heaven Corporally.
+Preterism and the Individual Body View of the Resurrection: In Light of 2 Corinthians 12:2-4, the Word “Caught Up” in 1 Thessalonians 4:17 does not mean that the Saints are Raptured or Raised to Heaven Corporally.

 1 Thessalonians 4:17 says that the saints will be “caught up” to meet the Lord in the air.
 “The words ‘caught up’ are [from] the Greek word harapazo, it means: ‘to snatch away.’
 Interestingly harapazo or “caught up” is also found in 2 Corinthians 12:2-4 and Revelation 12:5: